THE DISCIPLE (EXCERPT OF THE WORK OF RESTORATION)

 There are two kinds of “Christian” believers in the world—the church-attender and the disciple.
 However, only the disciple is a true Christian.

-And when he had found him, he brought him unto Antioch.
-And it came to pass, that a whole year they assembled themselves with the church, and taught much people.
-And the disciples were called Christians first in Antioch.
+And when he had found him, he brought him to Antioch.
+So it was that for a whole year they assembled with the church and taught a great many people.
+And the disciples were first called Christians in Antioch.
 (Acts 11:26)

 “The disciples were called Christians.”

 The question is, what is a disciple; for it is the disciple who is the genuine Christian.

 The Lord Jesus described what He means by a disciple.

 When He had called the people to Himself, with His disciples also, He said to them, “Whoever desires to come after Me, let him deny himself, and take up his cross, and follow Me.
 (Mark 8:34)

 “If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.

 “And whoever does not bear his cross and come after Me cannot be My disciple.
 (Luke 14:26,27)

 How many “Christians” of our day have forsaken all in order to follow the Lord?
 Not very many, it appears.
 How many are following the Master, bearing their personal cross?
 Not very many!